burzum/cakephp-file-storage/readme.md

 	CakePlugin::load('FileStorage', array('bootstrap' => true));

+You also need to setup the plugin database :

+    cake schema create --plugin FileStorage

 This plugin depends on the Gaufrette library (https://github.com/KnpLabs/Gaufrette), init the submodule, the plugin depends on it.

 	git submodule update --init